auraphp/Aura.Web_Project/README.md

 The config mode can be set by `$_ENV['AURA_CONFIG_MODE']`, either via a server variable or the `_env.php` file in the config directory.

+By default the web project support 3 modes of configuration.

+1. dev  => for Development
+2. test => for Testing
+3. prod => for Production

 The `Common.php` file is always loaded.
 If the mode is something different then the appropriate file will be loaded after `common`.

 Every configuration file should extend the `Aura\Di\Config`.